Scalingo/documentation/_posts/deployment/2000-01-01-deployment-process.md

 are also covered.

-As mentionned before buildpacks are open-source and other hosting providers are also using them to deploy application, thus the developer community has developed a wide range of buildpacks for almost any kind of technology.
-The platform has been designed to be extended by community buildpacks, [learn how to do it her]({% post_url internals/buildpacks/2015-01-04-custom-buildpacks
+As mentionned before buildpacks are open-source and other hosting providers are also using them to deploy applications, thus the developer community has developed a wide range of buildpacks for almost any kind of technology.
+The platform has been designed to be extended by community buildpacks, [learn how to do it here]({% post_url internals/buildpacks/2015-01-04-custom-buildpacks
 %}).

 If a project is based on multiple language runtimes, buildpacks can be combined to install dependencies of multiple stacks.
-A custom buildpack has been create to achieve this goal: [The Multi buildpacks]({% post_url internals/buildpacks/2015-09-28-multi-buildpack %}).
+A custom buildpack has been created to achieve this goal: [the multi buildpacks]({% post_url internals/buildpacks/2015-09-28-multi-buildpack %}).

 ## Rolling out the new version of the application